All Episodes

 And I'm not going to stop talking about Democrats in power.

-I mean, the drive-by's are what they are.
+I mean, the drive-bys are what they are.

-We know that there's a symbiotic relationship, uh, that they are accomplices in the same game, the same objective.
+We know that there's a symbiotic relationship, that they are accomplices in the same game, the same objective.

-Otherwise Republicans would never win elections anywhere.
+Otherwise, Republicans would never win elections anywhere.

-It it's it's changed the way Republicans deal with them and interact.
+It's changed the way Republicans deal with them and interact.

-But I really I want to, nevertheless, despite all that.
+But I really want to, nevertheless, despite all that, thank you for your call to C-SPAN.

-Uh and I w I just want to appreciate your question.
+And I just want to appreciate your question.

-Uh that that uh you have this on your mind and a lot of other people do uh and you get a chance to confront the drive-by's on on places like C SPAN with it.
+Tell you I appreciate it because it means a lot to me that you have this on your mind, and a lot of other people do, and you get a chance to confront the drive-bys on places like C-SPAN with it.

 You make me proud.

-And uh I I thank you so much.
+And I thank you so much.

-Candy in Los Angeles on the 405, you're next on the EIB network.
+Candy in Los Angeles on the 405.

 Hello.